-1. To you have a topic that is appropriate for the assignment?
+- Do you have a topic that is appropriate for the assignment?
 Sometimes the topic is assigned; sometimes, you have options within a broader topic area; and sometimes you have complete freedom to choose your own.
-Make sure that your topic fall within the parameters of the assignment.
-If you are supposed to write an essay on something related to the Civil War, for example, and it is to be no longer than 3 pages, you obviously are not going to cover all of the major battles of the War.
+Make sure that your topic falls within the parameters of the assignment.
+If you are supposed to write an essay on something related to the Civil War, for example, and it is to be no longer than three pages, you obviously are not going to cover all of the major battles of the War.
 Maybe you can pick one or two.

-2. You must have a focus.
+- You must have a focus.
 Often this is called a thesis.
 So, why are you writing this essay?
 What is important about the topic?
 How would anyone else benefit from this information or opinion you are going to give?
-All academic essays must have a thesis, and that thesis must be provide in your introduction.
+All academic essays must have a thesis, and that thesis must be provided in your introduction.

-3. You must define your audience.
-Of course your audience is your instructor, but often essays are shared within a class, so assume that your audience is also your peers.
+- You must define your audience.
+Of course, your audience is your instructor, but often essays are shared within a class, so assume that your audience is also your peers.

-4. Your piece must reflect sound organization.
+- Your piece must reflect the sound organization.
 How will you organize the information or points of view that you will present?
-Usually, this is accomplished by some type of outline or other graphic organizer.
+Usually, this is accomplished by some type of outline or another graphic organizer.
 Find one that works for you and the topic and use it.

 Structure of an Academic Essay

-3. How can I leave my reader with some new insight, some recommendations, some call to action or some questions to ask him/herself?
+- How can I leave my reader with some new insight, some recommendations, some call to action, or some questions to ask him/herself?
 (Conclusion)